For Every Punk Bitch and Arsehole

-For Every Punk Bitch and Arse Hole by Hang on the Box was released on 6 October 2003 licensed by Sister Benten Online on the labels Arrivederci Baby! and Cherry Red.
+For Every Punk Bitch and Arse Hole by Hang on the Box is a compilation album and was released on 6 October 2003 licensed by Sister Benten Online on the labels Arrivederci Baby! and Cherry Red.
 It was the band's European debut, made up of some of the best material from their previous albums, Yellow Banana and Di Di Di, complemented by the addition of an unreleased live recording.